dbwebb-se/ctf/src/0002/README.md

     - basic
     - linux
 ---
-A file that contains other files§
+A file that contains other files
 ============================

 Try to find the file `flag.txt` and then find the real flag inside that file.